 Like millions of people I grew up watching animated movies.
 You can just about tell a person’s age by determining the first Disney animated movie they remember.
 It has become a rite of passage for a parent to take their kids to one the current Disney flick and memories are passed down from one generation to the next.
 This has been going on for just about three generations now and shows no signs of slowing down any time soon.
 Disney created the foundation for animated movies and over the many decades that have passed has kept up with the times.
 Now they are in association with Pixar they are rolling into the twenty first century with flair and style.
 Pixar started out as one of the founding fathers of computer graphics and have only gotten better with time.
 While some may argue that the warmth and charm of handmade drawings has been lost Pixar films have such a degree of detail and emotion that they are in a class by themselves.
 The latest Pixar blockbuster to hi the theaters and now the world DVD and Blu-ray is ‘Bolt’.
 It is a tale of needing to fit in and realizing you dreams.
 Like all Disney and Pixar films there is such heart to this movie that it will enchant but young and old alike.
 At the center of this story is the relationship between a little girl and a puppy.
 This does anchor it with the traditional plot device; cute talking animals.
 Now before you grownups dismiss this because of that fact rest assured that this movie will be fun to watch.
 It is exactly the touch of whimsy that we all need to provide a distraction from the trouble we deal with every day.
 There is a lot of talk about your inner child.
 This movie will not only prove that you have one but reintroduce you to him.
 Recently Disney has been embracing the new high definition trend with both DVD and Blu-ray.
-If you have a choice at all go with the Blu-ray or better yet the nee 3D version.
+If you have a choice at all go with the Blu-ray.
 The additional resolution for the audio and video is well worth it.
 It has been said many times before but this is truly a film for all ages.
 The best way to appreciate it is to make some popcorn or order a pizza, gather everyone around the TV and sit back ready for a really good time.

 The responsibility of creating the screenplay fell to Chris Williams and Dan Fogelman.
 Williams worked on the story for another Disney classic, ‘Mulan’ and had a few other animated flicks behind him.
 Fogelman was in on the writing for ‘Fred Claus’ and a previous Pixar mega hit, ‘Cars’.
 It does take a special skill for an author to writer for animation.
 You are free to be more inventive than you could pull off with live action but the other side of that coin is the story has to be strong enough to root the characters enough in reality so the audience can emotionally connect with them.
 There is also the additional requirement in a story like this.
 It has to present a morality play with strong family values while still retaining its entertainment value and not come off as overly preachy.
 This story works out well in this regard.
 The little titular pup, Bolt (voiced by John Travolta) is a regular pouch that is used in a popular television series.
 In that show Bolt has a plethora of fantastic super powers.
 The trouble comes in because Bolt truly believes his powers are real.
-Every kid has played Superman, or any suitable super hero of the time.
-For kids the line between imagination and reality is finer than for adults so they will identify with the plight of Bolt.
-For the adults this will help us remember those days when anything was possible and the change that occurred when realized the difference.
-Of course there are the usual plot devices we have come to know and love.
+Every kid has played Superman or any suitable super hero of the time.
+For kids, the line between imagination and reality is finer than for adults so that they will identify with the plight of Bolt.
+For the adults, this will help us remember those days when anything was possible and the change that occurred when realized the difference.
+Of course, there are the usual plot devices we have come to know and love.
 There is a cute kitten, Mittens (voiced by Susie Essman) to offset the action oriented puppy and a faithfully friendly little girl, Penny (voiced by Miley Cyrus) who owns Bolt.
-The story is propelled by the usual Disney moral values encompassing such qualities as the meaning of friendship and believing in your dreams.
+The story propelled by the usual Disney moral values encompassing such qualities as the meaning of friendship and believing in your dreams.

 Disney is moving along at an excellent pace remastering some of their best regarded animated features in the new Blu-ray 3D format.
 They are not only addressing their classic animated canon including the beloved Princess tales but have extended this new technology to the more recent works encompassing some of the incredible films animated by Pixar.
 ‘Bolt’ is among this set of releases and as you might expect the results are spectacular.
-First of all this is a full blown four disc set offering several methods of viewing this move; Blu-ray 3, Blu-ray High Definition, Standard DVD and a Digital copy.
+First of all, this is a full blown four disc set offering several methods of viewing this move; Blu-ray 3, Blu-ray High Definition, Standard DVD and a Digital copy.
 The Bonus features are pretty much identical to the previous, 2009 Blu-ray release as noted below but the real reason to seriously consider purchasing this film even if you already own it is the additional level of enjoyment your entire family will get from the addition of the new dimension.